 Singapore is often considered the “Gateway to Asia”.
 It is a heavily blended city-state, highly developed, and one of Asia’s safest destinations for women.
 These Singapore travel tips will point you towards the highlights and show you how to visit this fantastic destination as a solo woman.

 Walking in many districts with a backpack and my wide eyes, I felt relaxed enough to exhibit typical tourist behavior – gawking, picture taking, and stopping in the middle of a sidewalk to look at the map on my phone.
-In a dangerous city this would have been an absolute no-no, a bit like painting a bullseye on your back.
+In a dangerous city, this would have been an absolute no-no, a bit like painting a bullseye on your back.
 While I certainly stood out traveling in more ethnically condensed districts like Chinatown and Little India, I never felt threatened.

 One of Singapore’s most fascinating facets is its diversity.
 Many destinations chirp away about their various cultural influences but rarely do you see them coexisting so smoothly.
 There are of course various districts known for exemplifying a specific background – Little India or Chinatown, for example.

 Little India is good for spices and inexpensive clothes.
 If you’re a fan of Indian food, stop by to pick up ingredients from markets, grocery stores, and perhaps try a plate or two of local cuisine.

 Singapore’s Chinatown is ideal for strolling along alleys and hawker centers for cheap good fare, a relaxing reflexology massage, or gifts to send home.
 An enticing one-stop shop is Yue Hwa Chinese Products at the corner of Eu Tong Sen and Upper Cross Street.
 It is five whole levels of goods, from ginger-flavored candy and silk-embroidered mandarin jackets to exquisite ceramic tea sets.